Making Media Super the home for your super is easy! And it only takes 5 minutes.

-Media Super will not charge you a fee to combine your other super into your Media Super account, but some funds may charge you an exit fee.
+Media Super will not charge you a fee to combine your other super into your Media Super account.
 It’s a good idea to check your other fund’s statement or website to find out if any withdrawal or termination fees or other penalties apply.

 It’s also important to check if the transfer affects any fund-based personal insurance you may have.
 Media Super has a flexible range of insurance benefits available including arrangements to transfer cover to Media Super.